gerbera/gerbera/scripts/systemd/README.md

 ### Create a Gerbera Configuration File

-Create a valid Gerbera `config.xml` in the destination of your choice.
-Store this file accessible to the gerbera user
+Create a valid Gerbera `config.xml` in the destination `/etc/gerbera/config.xml` This file must be accessible to the gerbera user.

-Here we will use the default location `/etc/gerbera`.

 ```
 $ sudo mkdir /etc/gerbera